What the study found

-What the researchers tested: The article examines WADA as a hybrid public-private organisation and uses a holistic understanding of “publicness” drawn from the work of Kinsgbury, Armin von Bogdandy and colleagues, and Letitia Lo Giacco.
-It identifies WADA’s current roles, discretionary decision-making situations in the World Anti-Doping Code, and uses case studies to illustrate how a public interest test would affect decisions.
+The article examines WADA’s role as a hybrid public-private organisation and uses a holistic understanding of "publicness" drawn from the work of Kinsgbury, Armin von Bogdandy et al., and Letitia Lo Giacco.
+The authors identify WADA’s current anti-doping roles, locate situations of discretionary decision-making in the World Anti-Doping Code, and use case studies to show how a public interest test might affect decisions.

 Key points

-- The authors argue that WADA is sufficiently public to require a public interest test.
+- The authors argue that WADA is sufficiently public in nature to require a public interest consideration.

 Disclosure